KiltedCode/khandaria-campaign/sessions/2019/2019-09-12-csi-watcher.md

 evidence of minor construction
 as existing, notice people coming in as we're going out
 meet them and say we forgot a couple of things
-`Belsarin` asks about the conditions and get the bard talking
+`Belsaran` asks about the conditions and get the bard talking

 rest of the city is still fairly quiet
 see a lot of people stumbling home with hangovers